 You might also like to read my list of the best mantra books.

-With this guide I’m aiming to produce the absolute number one online resource for mantras.
+With this guide, I’m aiming to produce the absolute number one online resource on meditation mantras for beginners.

-You might have noticed that there are lots of articles that discuss mantras, but none of them really cover mantras in depth.
+You might have noticed that there are lots of articles that discuss mantras, but none of them covers mantra meditation technique in depth.
 There are lots of articles like:

 - Why mantras work

 - The benefits of mantra meditation